VergilUa/xPooling/README.md

 ## Simplistic, code-driven and optimized solution for any scale of pooling!
 ## Pool everything without limits!

 #### It will not work without implementing an interface.
-If you're a designer or non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of them there
+#### If you're a designer or non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of those there

 #### How to use and why?
    Instead of constantly .Instantiate()-ing new objects from the prefab (it is very costly operation) and .Destroy()-ing them afterterwards (which is as well), available instances of the objects are re-used.